Partygate follow-up report to detail attacks by Boris Johnson allies - ExBulletin

 We will separately present a special report to the House dealing with these issues.

-After the publication of the partygate conclusion, which recommended that Mr Johnson should have faced a 90-day suspension had he not left Parliament, the former prime minister and his allies stepped up their attacks.
+After the publication of the partygate finding, which recommended that Mr Johnson should have faced a 90-day suspension had he not left Parliament, the former British Prime Minister and his allies stepped up their attacks.

 Mr Johnson, who resigned as an MP in protest after learning of the inquest’s intention to give him a sentence long enough to potentially trigger a by-election in his seat, said the committee had reached to a deranged conclusion.